Vyral/base-template/_posts/2020-08-12-what-can-sellers-expect-in-the-new-normal.md

 ---
 layout: post
-title: What Can Sellers Expect for the New Normal in the Real Estate Market?
+title: What Can Sellers Expect in the New Normal?
 date: 2020-08-12 00:00:00
 tags:
   - Real Estate